-- 1. To regularly review the group and academies' Risk Registers and instruct the executive as necessary, escalating any concerns to the Board. - 2.
+- 1. To regularly review the group and academies' risk registers and instruct the executive as necessary, escalating any concerns to the board. - 2.
 To regularly review the group's risk exposure and appropriate insurances. - 3.
-To receive and review executive Health and Safety reports and advise, as necessary. - 4.
-To monitor compliance with Trust and individual academies' Health & Safety policies. - 5.
-To ensure statutory obligations under the Health and Safety at Work Act 1974 are met - 6.
-To monitor individual academies' management of trips and visits
+To review the Trust's risk management policy, strategy, processes and procedures for the identification, assessment, evaluation, management and reporting of risks. - 4.
+To review the adequacy and robustness of risk registers. - 5.
+To keep under review, the adequacy and effectiveness of the risk management and internal control arrangements, as well as its arrangements for securing value for money, through reports and assurances received from executive management, internal audit, the external auditor and any other relevant independent assurances or reports (e.g. from the National Audit Office). - 6.
+To receive and review executive health and safety reports and advise, as necessary. - 7.
+To monitor compliance with Trust and individual academies' health and safety policies. - 8.
+To ensure statutory obligations under the Health and Safety at Work Act 1974 are met - 9.
+To monitor individual academies' management of trips and visits.